sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-dns-clientdnssuffixsearchorderdomainname.md

 `DomainName` specifies the domain name for the search.

 **Note**
-The child elements do not appear in the **Properties** pane of Windows® System Image Manager (Windows SIM) until you add this element to the answer file.
+The child elements do not appear in the **Properties** pane of Windows System Image Manager (Windows SIM) until you add this element to the answer file.